raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

-We need to reset the number of trees needed every time the green flag is clicked to start the simulation so it clears the variable ready for a new request.
+Reset the number of trees needed every time the green flag is clicked to start the simulation so it clears the variable ready for a new request.

 --- task ---